JZ2003/CS162_W24_HW_JZ/homework_2/README.md

 Example running command:
 ```
-python language_model.py --N 2 --k 0.1
+python language_model.py --N 2 --b True
 ```

-Here, the arguments N is the order of the language model and k is the parameter for smoothing.
+Here, the arguments N is the order of the language model and b is the parameter for smoothing.

 As part of the coding part of the homework, you need to complete all the TODO blocks divided into several tasks.